Effects of the Covid-19 Pandemic on Different Sectors in Turkey

 Banking Sector

 The impact of the pandemic on all banks was not the same.
-However, as a natural consequence of the slowdown in commercial activities, the interactions of the banking sector began to decrease, especially between mid-March and the end of March.
+However, as a natural consequence of the slowdown in commercial activities, interactions in the banking sector began to decline, especially between mid-March and the end of the month.

 Cargo Services

-The declining performance of marketplaces and the activation of companies' own logistics capabilities led to a lesser increase in interaction for cargo companies.
+The declining performance of marketplaces and the activation of companies' own logistics capabilities led to a smaller increase in interactions for cargo companies.
 It was observed that small-scale firms were less affected compared to larger ones.
 The negative trend accelerated in the last weeks of March and is expected to continue in this manner.

 Educational Institutions

-The interruption of schools and universities at the beginning of March led to a decrease in the interaction of private and public educational institutions at different levels.
+The interruption of schools and universities in early March led to a decrease in interactions for various levels of private and public educational institutions.
 This decline was compensated in the last weeks of the month.
 It was observed that the performance of universities was lower than that of K12 institutions.
-With the widespread implementation of distance education, it is anticipated that there will be a strong positive movement in public and private educational institutions.
+With the widespread implementation of distance education, a strong positive movement is expected in public and private educational institutions.

 Efficient Practices Observed Before and After the Pandemic Process